 An overpair to the flop is a strong hand generally and should be played strongly as well.
 Some players may feel a need to get a little too cute with it and slow play it initially, however playing strong hands strongly is the default here and you need a good reason to depart from default play.

 In general, the lower your pair is, and the more draw heavy the board is, the more likely that playing the hand fast is the better choice.
-The next card could hit his hand, it could be an over card to your pair, or it could be a card that completes a possible draw.
+The next card could hit your opponent’s hand, it could be an over card to your pair, or it could be a card that completes a possible draw.
 You might even end up folding the best hand later when you could have just taken it down on the flop without a fight.
 Sometimes players become obsessed with trying to slow play and getting as big a pot as possible, but this isn’t always the best strategy.
 There are too many variables and you need to win the hand as soon as you can.

 Additional Play Overpair on Flop Questions: